shivanshvermaa/mlops-deployment/README.md

 3. **Access the FastAPI application:**

-    Open your browser and navigate to `http://your-ec2-public-dns:80`
+    Open your browser and navigate to `http://your-ec2-public-dns:80` to see the health status

-    Open your browser and navigate to `http://your-ec2-public-dns/docs` to view the documentation
+    Open your browser and navigate to `http://your-ec2-public-dns/docs` to see the documentation

 ## Configuration

 The application uses environment variables for configuration.
 You can set these variables in a `.env` file or directly in your environment.
 Example `.env` file:

 ```
-env
 AWS_S3_OBJECT_NAME=<OBJECT_NAME>
 AWS_S3_BUCKET_NAME=<BUCKET_NAME>
 AWS_SECRET_KEY=<SECRET_KEY>